haskell-serbia/tutorials/dependent_types.md

 GADTs or Generalized Algrbraic DataTypes is the Haskell extension that provides us with _local assumptions_.
 What does that mean?

-Well, let us look atn some of the standard Haskell datatypes :
+Well, let us look at some of the standard Haskell datatypes :

 ```
 data Maybe a = Just a | Nothing
 data Either a b = Left a | Right b
 ```
-We could also rewrite these types with pattern matching instead of using pipe operator `|` :
+If we rewrote these types with hypotetical syntax we would come to this:
 ```
 data Maybe a = Just a
      Maybe a = Nothing